patrikfejda/mtaa-be/docs/docs.md

 ## Introduction

-We are building a native mobile app for Android - a messaging app that will allow users to communicate with each other.The app will allow the users to communicate in one-2-one chats and group chats.
+We are building a native mobile app for Android - a messaging app that will allow users to communicate with each other.

+The app will allow the users to communicate in one-2-one chats and group chats and to share their current status with other users.

 ## Features